 - Account confirms which Pathfinder account you are logged into.

-- The Units settings allow you to switch preferences between boatlengths and meters, primarily for pre-starts.
+- The Units settings allow you to switch preferences between boat lengths, meters, and feet.

-- Wind and Drift Visible Duration.
+- Trend Graph Duration.
 Select a time duration for the trend graphs for Wind and Tidal Current screens.
 Options include 10 minutes, 30 minutes, or 60 minutes of wind screen and current screen data.

 - Manage Location Permission.
-If you select ‘Always in Use’, the app will collect GPS location data from the iPhone in addition to the GPS instrument data coming through the B&G instruments.
+If you select ‘Always in Use’, the app will collect GPS location data from the iPhone.
 This ensures location data is continuously collected even if the app is minimized.
-However, turning this on also decreases battery life significantly.
-You may want to switch this off if you are using the boat’s instrument GPS.

 This page lets you turn app screens on and off and change their order.